In This Article

 Antioxidants + Sunscreens

 You know you should be wearing sunscreen every day.
 Rouleau breaks it down: "Serums give you one step forward, but then when your skin is exposed to daylight coming through windows in your office, it's two steps backward if you're not keeping it protected with a good sunscreen."
-(Try these seven sunscreens with over 900 reviews on Amazon.)
 Together with antioxidants, sunscreen will keep your skin looking good now… and years down the line.

 "This is a classic combination," Nazarian says.
 "Antioxidants help repair signs of aging while sunscreens prevent further damage by reflecting or absorbing free-radical formation caused by ultraviolet radiation."

 Glycolic acid, an AHA derived from sugar cane, is considered one of the best and quickest ways to even out your skin and smooth fine lines and wrinkles.
 Similarly, lactic acid is a milk-derived AHA that exfoliates and hydrates skin, working to diminish fine lines and wrinkles.